 String suppressors are small rubber items that can be mounted either in between the strands of a bow string, or around it.
 They are designed to help dissipate noise and vibration caused by the bow string upon release.

-In order to keep the cables out of the path of the arrow, and the archer’s arm, a cable guard is used.
+In order to keep the cables out of the path of the arrow, and the archer’s arm, a cable guard, or roller guard, is used.
 This guard pulls the cables off to the side in order to provide clearance for the arrow.

-Most cable guards are either made from machined aluminum or a carbon fiber rod, and may use either a Teflon sleeve or metal rollers to all the cables to move when the bow is drawn and fired.
+Most cable guards are either made from machined aluminum or a carbon fiber rod, and may use either a Teflon sleeve or metal rollers, to allow the cables to move when the bow is drawn and fired.

 Limb Pocket & Limb Bolt